Online Covariance Matrix Estimation in Stochastic Gradient Descent: Theoretical Results

 \end{assumption}

 Assumption \ref{ass:reg} imposes strong convexity of the objective function $F(x)$ and Lipschitz continuity of its gradient.
-Assumption \ref{ass:martingale} assets the regularity and bound of the noisy gradient.
-These assumptions are widely used in the SGD literature \citep{ruppert1988efficient, polyak1992acceleration, moulines2011non, rakhlin2011making}.
-With these assumptions we have the asymptotic normality for averaged SGD iterates by \citet{polyak1992acceleration} and \citet{ruppert1988efficient}.
-We also review the error bound for SGD iterates in Lemma \ref{lemma:1}, which is stated as Lemma 3.2 in \citet{chen2016statistical}.
+Assumption \ref{ass:martingale} asserts the regularity and the bound of the noisy gradient.
+These assumptions are widely used in SGD literature \citep{ruppert1988efficient, polyak1992acceleration, moulines2011non, rakhlin2011making}.
+With these assumptions, we have the asymptotic normality for averaged SGD iterates by \citet{polyak1992acceleration} and \citet{ruppert1988efficient}.
+We also review the error bound for SGD iterates in Lemma \ref{lemma:1}.